stefan-kolb/nucleus/README.md

 **Logs**

 CF stopped to provide the `stdout` and `stderr` files in the `logs` directory.
-Currently we do not know of an approach to fetch recent log entries without registering an additional service on the application.
+Currently, we do not know of an approach to fetch recent log entries without registering an additional service on the application.

 Moreover, logs can only be retrieved as long as at least once instance of the CF application is running, hence the application state is `running`.
-If there are no logs that can be retrieved, the log list will be empty and the direct call of a log file will result in an 404 error.
+If there are no logs that can be retrieved, the log list will be empty and the request for a particular log file will result in an 404 error.

 **Services**

-- As of now we focus only allow bindable services and create a new instance of the service to add
+- As of now, we only allow bindable services and create a new instance of the service to add
-- Therefrore services must be `active` and `bindable`
+- Therefore, services must be `active` and `bindable`
 - Only one instance of the same service can be bound to the application

 ### Openshift v2